First Geneva Convention

-The First Geneva Convention, officially the Convention for the Amelioration of the Condition of the Wounded in Armies in the Field (Convention pour l'amélioration du sort des blessés et des malades dans les forces armées en campagne), held on 22 August 1864, is the first of four treaties of the Geneva Conventions.
+The Geneva Convention (I) for the Amelioration of the Condition of the Wounded in Armies in the Field (Convention pour l'amélioration du sort des blessés et des malades dans les forces armées en campagne), more commonly referred to as the First Geneva Convention or Geneva Convention I and abbreviated as GCI, is the first of the four treaties of the 1949 Geneva Conventions.
 It defines "the basis on which rest the rules of international law for the protection of the victims of armed conflicts."